Go to the previous, next section.

 experimental feature that is still evolving.
 Assigning to FIELDWIDTHS

-overrides the use of FS
+overrides the use of FS for field splitting.

 See section Reading Fixed-width Data, for more information.

-is in compatibility mode
+If gawk is in compatibility mode

-(see section Invoking awk
+(see section Invoking awk), then FIELDWIDTHS

 has no special meaning, and field splitting operations are done based

-exclusively on the value of FS
+exclusively on the value of FS.

 FS

-is the input field separator
+FS is the input field separator

 (see section Specifying how Fields are Separated).